dvschwab/heart-disease-prediction/README.md

 ## Descriptive Statistics

 These are three descriptive statistics estimated for the model.
-The first figure presents summary statistics for the four numeric features.
+The first figure presents summary statistics for the three numeric features.
 The remaining figures present a heatmap of the cross-correlations between these features and a representative boxplot comparing the presence of heart disease vs. the maximum heart rate.

 ### Summary of Numeric Features